 Pasadena has cracked down on drunk driving, and the penalties are stiffer than ever.
 Any DUI conviction, even a first offense, will result in jail time, a lost driver’s license, and heavy fines.
 The price tag for a single DUI in Pasadena can easily add up to thousands or even tens of thousands of dollars.

 We believe these penalties are excessive.
 That is why we want every person accused of DUI to be represented by a Pasadena DUI lawyer.
-A lawyer knows how to work within the system to shelter you from the worst DUI consequences.
+A Los Angeles DUI lawyer knows how to work within the system to shelter you from the worst DUI consequences.